Deltares/hydromt/docs/getting_started/user_stories.rst

 For the water quality model alone, more than forty emission input data were prepared using a combination of global and local sources in various format using the HydroMT tool.
 These include global population and cattle grids, local mines and industry locations, regional statistics for GDP or treatment infrastructures etc.
-The wflow model was forced using local meteorological grids (PISCO).
+The Wflow model was forced using local meteorological grids (PISCO).

 .. image:: ../_static/data_peru.png